-Pacific parrots a dimorphic meaning males can be distinguished from females by colour.
-The males and females are mostly green the males however have splashes of bright blue behind our eyes as well is on their backs.
+Pacific parrots are dimorphic meaning males can be distinguished from females by colour.
+The males and females are mostly green the males, however, have splashes of bright blue behind their eyes as well as on their backs.
 They can come in other colour varieties such as blue, lutino and even albino.

-parrot lets a feisty little devils often becoming unruly unless they have had proper handling.
+Parrotlets can be feisty little devils often becoming unruly unless they have had proper handling.
 They do best flying Solo as they are prone to displays of aggression towards other birds.
-A hand fed parrotlet without other birds to compete with will can make for delightful sweet and lovable companion.
+A hand-fed parrotlet without other birds to compete with can make for a delightfully sweet and lovable companion.
 Individuals that were brought up and socialised together should be fine to be kept together.

 Exercise and Health

-The need out of cage time of no less than one hour per day preferably longer to exercise their wings stretch their legs and to ensure good muscle tone and bone density.
+They need out of cage time of no less than one hour per day preferably longer to exercise their wings stretch their legs and ensure good muscle tone and bone density.

-understandably in such a highly active bird Pacific power outlets have voracious appetites fuelling an extremely high metabolism.
-Your local pet shop should be other supplying a parrot let style feed which should be supplemented with fruits and vegetables as well is high protein sources such as cooked meat and eggs.
+Understandably in such a highly active bird Pacific power outlets have voracious appetites fuelling an extremely high metabolism.
+Your local pet shop should be able to supply a parrotlet style feed which should be supplemented with fruits and vegetables as well as high protein sources such as cooked meat and eggs.

 - You must provide your parrotlet with a spacious and wide cage.
 The ideal spacing between the bars of the cage is 1/4”.
 Parrotlets are active birds.
 A parrotlet prefers to play and fly around in its cage.
 To keep your pet busy, you must provide it with a swing and toys.
 It also favours playing with shreddable toys.

 - In relation to its diet, it is recommended that you provide your parrotlet pellet-based food and include vegetables, seeds and fruits.
 Parrotlets need an intake of calcium.
 You can give your pet some cuttlebone.
 However, since parrotlets have tiny beaks, you may need to dice up some of the fruits so your pet can sink its beak into them.